 We normally sell production to a relatively small number of customers, as is customary in the exploration, development and production business.
 For the three months ended March 31, 2013, three purchasers accounted for more than 10% of our revenue: Plains Marketing, L.P.
 (53%); Occidental Energy Marketing, Inc. (15%); and Andrews Oil Buyers Inc. (10%).
 For the year ended December 31, 2012, three purchasers each accounted for more than 10% of our revenue: Plains Marketing, L.P.
+(53%); Occidental Energy Marketing, Inc. (10%).
+For the years ended December 31, 2011, three purchasers each accounted for more than 10% of our revenue: Plains Marketing, L.P.
 (53%); Occidental Energy Marketing, Inc. (16%); and Andrews Oil Buyers, Inc. (10%).
 For the years ended December 31, 2011 and 2010, one purchaser, Midstream, accounted for approximately 79% of our revenue in both periods.
 No other customer accounted for more than 10% of our revenue during these periods.
 If a major customer decided to stop purchasing oil and natural gas from us, revenue could decline and our operating results and financial condition could be harmed.
 However, based on the current demand for oil and natural gas, and the availability of other purchasers, we believe that the loss of any one or all of our major purchasers would not have a material adverse effect on our financial condition and results of operations, as crude oil and natural gas are fungible products with well-established markets and numerous purchasers.